technicaltitch/pipelines/docs/developers/external.md

 you are not having to frequently download data from the KoboToolbox server if it has not changed.

 Typically, you should specify a `section` as well.
-If not, you the output will be given a dataframe containing all the possible combinations of repeats for each form submission (i.e. the Cartesian product or Product Set).
-It is unlikely that this is the most useful output format.
+If not, the output will be a dataframe containing all the possible combinations of rows in repeat sections for each form submission (i.e. the Cartesian product or Product Set).
+It is very unlikely that this is the most useful output format.

 If you provide a `section` you will receive a `DataFrame` containing one row for each entry in that section or repeat, with columns for the